vpenso/scripts/docs/ceph/ops.md

 ### Pools

-Logical partitions for storing object data
+Logical partitions for storing object data:

 * Contain a defined number of PGs with a configured replication level
 * PGs in pool dynamically mapped to OSDs